 SPALLING: Why use us?

-Design Center (a JC Construction Company) has been repairing spalling for the past 15 years in the FL Keys.
-Design Center (a JC Construction Company) Belongs to the International Concrete Repair Institute.
+Design Center has been repairing spalling for the past 15 years in the FL Keys.
+Design Center belongs to the International Concrete Repair Institute.
 We use recommendations from ICRI engineers.

 We do small to big jobs.